Volvo S60 Common Problems and Solutions

 Solution:

-You need to address this quickly because extreme cases will lead to a fire.
-In the S60, fuel leaks are often caused by the high-pressure fuel lines not being installed correctly.
-That leads to a leak, which will reduce engine performance and eventually lead to a fire risk.
+You need to address this promptly because extreme cases can lead to a fire.
+In the S60, fuel leaks are often caused by incorrectly installed high-pressure fuel lines.
+This results in a leak, which can decrease engine performance and eventually pose a fire risk.
 Check your high-pressure fuel lines.
-It may be that you can pop them back in and secure them yourself.
-If they have become too degraded, then you'll need to check our parts list and order a replacement.
+You might be able to reattach and secure them yourself.
+If they have become too degraded, then check our parts list and order a replacement.

 Difficulty level